nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 Process:

 1. Set the request method
-2. Set either a Response Body or Use A Model (do both is allowed)
+2. Set either a Response Body or use A Model:

     - '@ResponseBody'
+    - 'return "tempateName";'

 3. Set up a View for the results to be sent to (else WhiteLabel Error)